If the decision is made to have ACL surgery, then there are some ACL graft options you might want to avoid!

 - Yet the surgeon’s preference will often be linked to what they have seen to be successful in their own past experiences.

 - As a result, one surgeon’s preference for a particular type of ACL graft can be different from another surgeon’s.
-If you don’t like the surgeon’s preference then do not hesitate to get another one.
+If you disagree with the surgeon’s preference then do not hesitate to get a second opinion.

 Where do ACL grafts get harvested from?